TopoMaskV3: 3D Mask Head with Dense Offset and Height Predictions for Road Topology Understanding: Experimental Evaluations

-While the Bezier head achieves the highest score on the \textbf{original} split, the Fusion head outperforms it in three of the four geographically distinct splits---\textbf{Near}, \textbf{FarA}, and \textbf{FarC}, indicating the Bezier head's greater sensitivity to geographic overlap and overfitting.
-The gap between the Bezier and Mask heads also narrows considerably on the non-overlapping splits, indicating that the Mask head is a viable alternative with stronger geographic generalization.
+\item While the Bezier head achieves the highest score on the \textbf{Original} split, the Fusion head outperforms it in three of the four geographically distinct splits: \textbf{Near}, \textbf{FarA}, and \textbf{FarC}; \textbf{FarB} remains nearly tied (20.9 vs. 20.7).
+The Mask head also shows consistently smaller per-split degradation than Bezier, by 0.7--2.4 percentage points across the four disjoint splits, further supporting stronger robustness under geographic shift. \end{itemize}

-Notably, the Bézier head's dominance on the \textbf{Original} split is also dependent on the BDA mechanism; as shown in \textbf{Supplementary Section~\ref{sup_sec: comparative_ablation_of_architectural_enhancements_across_head_types}}, the base Bézier head (with MA) is weaker than the Mask head, and fusion provides a clear benefit in that setting also for the original split.
+This apparent Bezier advantage on the \textbf{Original} split also depends on coupling Bezier regression with BDA: as shown in \textbf{Supplementary Section~\ref{sup_sec: comparative_ablation_of_architectural_enhancements_across_head_types}}, the base Bezier head (with MA) is weaker than the Mask head, and fusion remains beneficial.
+This indicates that the Original-split advantage is not an inherent property of Bezier regression alone.

-\textbf{Key Insight:} The near-doubling of OLS$_{l}$ scores between the disjoint splits ($\approx$20) and Original split ($\approx$43) across \emph{all} methods quantifies the extent of benchmark inflation.
-This gap strongly argues for adopting geographically distinct splits as the primary evaluation standard in road topology research, as done here.
+Taken together, severe performance drops observed for all output types on geographically disjoint splits show that the standard Original benchmark is inflated by geographic overlap, while more reliable generalization is exhibited by the Mask and Fusion heads.